Hickory High School (North Carolina)

 Hickory High School is located in Hickory, North Carolina, United States.
 It is a public high school in the Hickory City School system, located in Catawba County.

-General information
+History

+The first building that housed Hickory High School, was located at 432 4th Avenue SW Hickory, NC 28603, and opened September 17, 1917.
+When Hickory High School relocated from this site, the remaining building became the Green Park Elementary School, before serving as the Hickory City Schools administration building.

+The second building that housed what is now Hickory High, was named Claremont Central High School, and was located at 243 3rd Avenue NE Hickory, NC 28601.
+After the name change, many people continued to refer to the school as Hickory High School.
+The deed was signed for the high school on January 26, 1924; however, it did not open until October 9, 1925.
+The school remained at this location for 47 years.
+Twelve years after the school relocated from its second building, the former Claremont Central High School was designated as a local landmark by the City of Hickory and listed on the National Register of Historic Places a year later.

-Hickory High School moved to its current location of 1234 3rd Street NE, in 1972.
-Hickory High is currently classified as a NCHSAA 3A high school.
+In 1972, Hickory High School moved to its current location of 1234 3rd Street NE.
+The Hickory Board of Education agreed to officially name the new school building its original name once again, Hickory High School.
+Hickory High is currently classified as a NCHSAA 5A high school.
 It is the largest school within the Hickory City School district.

 Athletics

-Hickory High sports teams compete as members of the North Carolina High School Athletic Association (NCHSAA) in the 3A classification.
-They are currently in the Western Foothills 3A Athletic Conference.
-The school colors are garnet and gold, and the sports teams are known as the Red Tornadoes.
+Hickory is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 5A school.
+It is a part of the Western Foothills 4A/5A Conference.
+The school colors are garnet and gold, and its team name are the Red Tornadoes.
 Team and individual state championships have been won in a variety of sports.

-Hickory has won the following team NCHSAA state championships:
+Listed below are the different sport teams at Hickory: